Integrate some popular WordPress plugins with the eWAY credit card payment gateway

-No, this plugin only supports the Direct Payments API.
+No, this plugin only supports the legacy Direct Payments XML API.

 Like Direct Payments, the purchase information is sent to eWAY for processing, but with Stored Payments it isn't processed right away.
 The merchant needs to login to their eWAY Business Centre to complete each transaction.
 It's useful for shops that do drop-shipping and want to delay billing.
 Most websites should have this option set to No.